antoine-chenevier/antoine-chenevier/README.md

 #### 10. **Resilience and Stress Management**
 The ability to remain calm and composed under pressure is crucial.
 A good DevOps engineer handles high-stress situations with resilience, ensuring that critical systems remain operational and that issues are resolved swiftly.

-By embodying these qualities, a DevOps engineer can contribute significantly to creating a robust, efficient, and collaborative software development environment.
+By embodying these qualities, DevOps engineer can contribute significantly to creating a robust, efficient, and collaborative software development environment.